algosup/2023-2024-project-3-virtual-processor-team-7/documents/management/weeklyReports/weeklyReport3.md

 <h5>Assembly</h5>

-Our team managed to produce a functional readable instruction .
+Our team managed to produce a function that can detect the size and read the contents of the files, they have also done the first instruction: MOV_IMM.

 ![Alt text](/documents/management/image/Dev4.png)
 *A part of the reading program which only include the program getting the size of the assembly file and read the file.*

 ![Alt text](/documents/management/image/Dev3.png)
 *Functional instruction MOV_IMM*

 ![Alt text](/documents/management/image/Dev5.png)
-*Exemple we used to test out the instruction, there's three registers R1,R2 and R3 and they have 42, 0 and 0 in it*
+*Example we used to test out the instruction, there's three registers R1,R2 and R3 and they have 42, 0 and 0 in it*

 <h5>Test Plan</h5>